IT and Digital Marketing Integration

 Traction was recently featured in a CIO article about the integration of IT and Marketing.

-Companies have begun to shift to a greater integration of IT and Marketing departments within their organizations. goes in depth into the transition featuring interviews with Traction's Adam Kleinberg and Adobe's Cynthia Stoddard.
+Companies have begun to shift to a greater integration of IT and Marketing departments within their organizations.
+Matt Kapko's article on CIO goes in depth into the transition featuring interviews with Traction's Adam Kleinberg and Adobe's Cynthia Stoddard.